The Push-Up Plan: Developing Upper Body Power, Core Strength, and Injury Resilience

 The push-up is held in high regard by many and is often seen as a test of true muscular strength and endurance.

 In addition to developing upper body strength, power, and endurance, one of the best things about the push-up is its simplicity and versatility.
-Despite this, many people really struggle with push-up and find it to be a challenging exercise to master.
+Despite this, many people really struggle with push-ups and find it to be a challenging exercise to master.

-This article will provide an eight-week training program that has been specifically designed to improve your upper body strength, power, and push-up abilities.
+This article will provide an eight-week training program that has been specifically designed to improve your chest, upper body strength, power, and push-up abilities.

 Poor technique is often the reason why many individuals struggle with the push-up.
 Therefore, this section will run through five steps that will allow you to perform the perfect push-up.